looking for 1-1 services? Schedule a consult

 • Increased Tension: If both partners avoid discussing the issue or if one partner pushes for solutions while the other resists, the relationship may experience increased conflict.

-• Uncertainty About Change: If the man is unwilling to seek medical or psychological help, the partner may feel helpless, wondering if the issue will ever improve.
+• Uncertainty About Change: If the man refuses to seek medical or psychological help, the partner may feel helpless and wonder if the problem will ever change.

 • Fear of Emotional Drift: Over time, the absence of physical intimacy can translate into an emotional disconnect, making the partner worry about whether their relationship will remain fulfilling.